markserena/website/content/post/UE_Chladni_Material.md

 cos(n.PI.x./L) cos(m pi y / L) - cos(m pi x / L) cos(n pi y / L) = 0
 ```

 It is stated on Paul’s page that you need to keep X/Y/Z between zero and PI for each axis.
-In the houdini version you needed to remap the point numbers (@ptnum) by the resolution (divisions) of the square but since our UV coordinates are already normalized we can skip that.
+In the Houdini version you needed to remap the point numbers (@ptnum) by the resolution (divisions) of the square but since our UV coordinates are already normalized we can skip that.

 So we just need to multiply our R and G components by PI to have our UV mapped 0 to PI